 -Member of the Uniformed Services or Merchant Marine on active duty

 -Spouse or dependent of a member of the Uniformed Services or Merchant Marine on active duty

 -Other individuals meeting definitions of "absent uniformed services voter" and "overseas voter" in Montana law(13-21-102, MCA)

-As such, UOCAVA voters may annually apply for absentee ballots using the Electronic Absentee Systemto register to vote up to and including election day.
-More information available here.
+As such, UOCAVA voters may annually apply for absentee ballots using the Electronic Absentee System to register to vote up to and including election day.
+More information is available here.

 SUBMITTING AN ABSENTEE BALLOT

-Location and time: Ballots mailed to the county election office must be received no later than 8:00 p.m. on election day.
+Location and time: Ballots mailed to the county election office or polling place must be received no later than 8:00 p.m. on election day.

-Other absentee ballot submission information: UOCAVA voters who have received and marked a paper ballot may return their absentee ballot by email, fax, and mail.
-All ballots must be received by the county election office by 8 p.m. on Election Day, unless returning electronically.
-If returning an absentee ballot electronically, it must be sent to the county election office by 8 p.m. on Election Day, and received by 5 p.m. the next day.
+Other absentee ballot submission information: UOCAVA voters who have received and marked a paper ballot must return their absentee ballot by mail.
+All ballots must be received by the county election office or polling place by 8 p.m. on Election Day.

 Early voting qualifications: Any registered voter may fill out an absentee application and vote in person at their county election office.